sandordargo/sandordargo.github.io/_drafts/in_progress/2019-X-XX-does-this-string-declaration-compile.md

 The bottom line is that you should avoid writing ambiguous code because you might end up with unwelcome surprises.

-How to write uunambiguous code?
+How to write unambiguous code?
 Use [brace initalization](http://www.modernescpp.com/index.php/initialization) if you are at least on C++11!

 What is that?
 It's simple, instead of parentheses, use braces to call the constructor!